 Reducing Depression and Anxiety.
 The microbiome and the brain talk to each other.
 This two-way gut-brain communication is accomplished.
 The way this works is not fully understood but scientists believe it involves the release of small peptides (proteins) such as ghrelin, neuropeptide Y, and neurotransmitters like serotonin.
 Serotonin is particularly interesting since some anti-depressant medications (called SSRIs) are designed to maintain serotonin levels in the brain.
 Depressed animals have also been shown to have different gut bacteria than those not depressed.

 Problems of Poor Bowel Habits

 Constipation is one of the most common digestive complaints and at least 4 million people in America say they are frequently constipated according to some estimates.
 About 2.5 million people see their doctor each year due to constipation problems.
 And this is not just a US issue.
 Poor bowel habits can impact anywhere from 2% to 20% of Canadians.
-Signs and symptoms of not being easily being able to defecate can include:
+Signs and symptoms of not being easily able to defecate can include:

 - Feelings of abdominal discomfort or bloating

 - Abdominal pain

 - Having bowel movements less than 3 times a week